-Using people's names is one of the ways we give them back their humanity and rescue them from just being one of a pile of bodies.
-Real names also make the stories more powerful and salient to the students.
+Using people's names is one of the ways we give them back their humanity and rescue them from being just one in a pile of bodies.
+Real names also make the stories more powerful and salient to our students.